How to apply

 The selection process

-The timing for communicating faculty review decisions as well as the district/charter interviewing process for each of the application deadlines can be found below.
-In general, faculty decisions are made within two weeks of each application deadline (the exception being the December 9, 2019 deadline) and final admission decisions based on the district and charter hiring process can be expected to take between one to two months.
+The timing for communicating faculty decisions as well as the district/charter partner interviewing process for each of the application deadlines can be found below.
+In general, faculty decisions are made within one month of each application deadline, and decisions based on the district and charter hiring process can be expected to take up to two months.

 Application deadlines and final admission decisions